SkF0023/Alias-Sudo/README.md

 # Alias-Sudo
 Configurable c program to modify ~/.bashrc to run a custom sudo.

 The program just appends "alias sudo='sudo SUDO_COMMAND; sudo'".
-This could be used to get root from a non-root code execution.

-If SUDO_COMMAND has no output then when a user runs a command, at least in my setup, nothing would alert the user an alias is to be substituted.
+This is a simple proof of concept to show one reason why running untrusted code is bad, even when not as root.

 Build with: